pavelkirilichev/pavelkirilichev/README.md

 <br />
 My passion for programming has been born since high school.
 I got into a class where they taught coding and I was the worst there, so I wanted to understand what is in this programming that is beyond my control.
 From that day on, I discovered a new world, developing complex algorithms and cool interfaces.
 <br />
 I am also an open-source enthusiasts and maintainer.
-I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.🙌
+I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source🙌

 Languages and Tools